Water and Lead Information and Resources

 Expanded Preschool for Flint Children

-The Genesee Intermediate School District is immediately expanding its early childhood programs for newly-enrolled Flint children, ages 3-4.
-The additional preschool programs are FREE and will serve the educational needs of children affected by the Flint water crisis.
+The Genesee Intermediate School District has expanded its early childhood programs for newly-enrolled Flint children, ages birth to five.
+Our Early Head Start and Head Start preschool programs are FREE and will serve the educational needs of children affected by the Flint water crisis.
 Parents can learn about eligibility and how to enroll their child here.

 Call 2-1-1 for Assistance